lammps/lammps/doc/src/compute_viscosity_cos.rst

 Restrictions
 """"""""""""

-This command is only available when LAMMPS was built with the USER-VISCOSITY package.
+This command is only available when LAMMPS was built with the USER-MISC package.

 Related commands
 """"""""""""""""